I updated this page on 12th January 2020. Why?

 Another rock wallaby with baby feeds on new shoots from the base of a burnt tree.
 It is not just koalas that eat eucalyptus.

 Second rain fall since the fires with water skimming over the land.
 The greenery shot up quickly after just the first few mm of rain.
-This downpour is enough to be a drought breaker but perhaps enough to keep the green pick alive for wildlife.
+This downpour is not enough to be a drought breaker but perhaps enough to keep the green pick alive for wildlife.